• Skip to primary navigation

 Instructions

-• Preheat oven to 350 degrees F. Spray two 8 inch round cake pans with baking spray.
+• Preheat oven to 350 degrees F. Spray two 8 inch round cake pans with baking spray or grease and flour using your favorite method.

 • In bowl of a stand mixer or in a large mixing bowl using an electric mixer, cream butter, sugar and salt until light.
 Add the vanilla and the eggs beating 30 seconds after each egg is added.
 Make a paste of food coloring and cocoa and add to the creamed mixture.
 Add buttermilk and flour alternately, beating at low speed until mixed.